 Even though your little one is getting close to what their birth weight will be, they’ve still got a bit more growing to do.

 Your baby at 34 weeks

 At 34 weeks gestation, your baby is nearly ready for life outside of the womb.
-They just have a few things to finalize.
+They just have a few things to finalise.
 Here are the key developments from this week.

 The amniotic fluid allows you to transfer nutrients to your baby, which adds to the development of their digestive system, lungs, bones, and muscles.
 During week 34 of pregnancy, this all-important liquid will hit its peak volume.